World Day of Prayer

 Friday 7th March 2025

 You are invited to join in worship and fellowship at your local church.
-Programme prepared by WDP Committee of Palestine.
+Programme prepared by WDP Committee of the Cook Islands.
 Adapted for use in New Zealand by World Day of Prayer Aotearoa New Zealand.

 Theme